-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Amherst is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Amherst is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Amherst who work in teaching (14.79%), office and administrative support (13.98%), and management occupations (8.75%).
+Unlike some towns, Amherst isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Amherst are a mix of both white- and blue-collar jobs.
+Overall, Amherst is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Amherst who work in office and administrative support (19.48%), teaching (11.52%), and management occupations (10.16%).

 Overall, Amherst’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Amherst in 2010 was $21,211, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $84,844 for a family of four.
+The per capita income in Amherst in 2010 was $22,666, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $90,664 for a family of four.
 However, Amherst contains both very wealthy and poor people as well.

 Amherst is a very ethnically-diverse town.
 The people who call Amherst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amherst residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Amherst include German, Scots-Irish, Irish, and French .
+Important ancestries of people in Amherst include German, Irish, French , and Scots-Irish.

 The most common language spoken in Amherst is English.
 Other important languages spoken here include Spanish and Other Asian languages.